 Sign up to receive our regular news and events announcements – we send about one newsletter per month.

-I was born and raised in Melbourne.
+I was born in Melbourne and raised in the north-west.

 Too many to count!
-At various times I have worked as a waitress, community theatre dogs body, high school teacher, tour guide in the Middle East, and IT help-desk person.
+At various times I have worked as a Mexican-restaurant waitress, community theatre dogs body, high school teacher, tour guide in the Middle East, and IT help-desk person.
 I have no idea how I stumbled into that last job – apart from ‘have you tried turning it off and on again’, my IT trouble-shooting skills were pretty limited.
-Now I work as a children’s book editor.
+Now I work as a children’s commissioning editor.

 Melissa was fantastic, really engaging and easy for the students to relate to.
 We had a variety of teachers supervising the event and they were very complimentary about her presentation and manner.